 Discover how short distances between wine regions manifest themselves in the glass as you taste the remarkable differences

 Let Tuscany’s medieval cities transport you through time as you follow cobblestone trails in the region’s famous walled cities

-Indulge in the renowned, authentic cuisine of Tuscany – an immensely varied use of seasonal vegetables, ‘panzanella’ a summer salad made from bread and fresh tomatoes,’ribollita’ a bean soup, the famous Fiorentina steaks from the Tuscan breed of Chianina beef, pork from the Cinta Senese breed, locally hunted wild boar, delicious pasta dishes often including local truffles in the Autumn period as well as all manner of diverse salumi and Pecorino sheep’s cheeses.
+Indulge in the renowned, authentic cuisine of Tuscany – an immensely varied use of seasonal vegetables, ‘panzanella,’ a summer salad made from bread and fresh tomatoes,’ribollita,’ a bean soup, the famous Fiorentina steaks from the Tuscan breed of Chianina beef, Cinta Senese pork, locally hunted wild boar, delicious pasta dishes often including local truffles in the autumn period as well as all manner of diverse salumi and Pecorino sheep cheeses.
 Delicioso!

 Travel with like-minded, committed students of wine, whether serious wine hobbyists or wine professionals, and share with us an unforgettable educational, epicurean and enlightening experience!
 Trips are open to people from all countries, and are held in English.

 Your Instructor & Guide: Jane Hunt, MW